 World Premiere Screenings of ‘The Letter’ and ‘True Mother’

-The 25 feature films and 25 short films set to screen July 9–18 during Utah Film Center‘s 18th annual Damn These Heels Queer Film Festival were announced Tuesday.
+A total of 50 films — 25 features and 25 shorts — are set to screen July 9–18 during Utah Film Center‘s 18th annual Damn These Heels Queer Film Festival.
 This year audiences have a variety of ways to experience the Festival through online streaming, in-theater screenings at Rose Wagner, an Opening Night drive-in at the Fairpark Fairgrounds, and an outdoor lawn-seating event at Liberty Park for Closing Weekend.
 Tickets are available now at DamnTheseHeels.org.
-Additional off-screen conversations and workshop information will be shared in late June.

 The longest-running queer film festival in the Mountain West will open this year with “My Name is Pauli Murray,” screening at a pop-up drive-in at the Utah State Fairpark.